AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 1. Launch the graphical VirtualBox Manager application if it is not already opened as described in [§1.7, "Starting Virtual" of the VirtualBox Manual](https://www.virtualbox.org/manual/ch01.html#idm272).
 1. Look for two virtual machines in the list on the left-hand sidebar of the main "Oracle VM VirtualBox Manager" window with names that begin with `centos-7_default` and `ubuntu-xenial64_default` and end in numbers.
 These are the virtual machines Vagrant created for you.
     > :beginner: The numbers in your Vagrant virtual machine names are timestamps that indicate when the virtual machine was created.
 You can customize the name that Vagrant gives to a VirtualBox virtual machine by adding [a special, VirtualBox-specific variable in your `Vagrantfile`](https://www.vagrantup.com/docs/virtualbox/configuration.html#virtual-machine-name).
-Without this special variable, Vagrant defaults to using the name of the folder containing the `Vagrantfile` with `_default` and a timestamp appended to it as the name of the VirtualBox VM.
+Without this special variable, Vagrant defaults to using the name of the folder containing the `Vagrantfile` with `_default_` and a timestamp appended to it as the name of the VirtualBox VM.
 1. Double-click on one of the Vagrant virtual machines in the list.
 This will open a new window whose contents is the video output of the virtual machine's display.
-1. Click once inside the window (which may be blank, or all black) to let VirtualBox *capture* your mouse and keyboard motion.
+1. Click once inside the window (which may be blank, or all black) to let VirtualBox *capture* your keyboard and mouse movements.
 VirtualBox will now route all your keyboard presses and mouse movements to the input of the virtual machine and away from your physical computer.
 1. Press the `Enter` or `Return` key on your keyboard.
 Eventually, your virtual machine will notice the input and display a login prompt, as shown below:
     ![Login prompt of the CentOS 7 virtual machine running in VirtualBox.](Screenshots/virtualbox-vm-centos-7-gui-login.png)
 1. At either login prompt, type `vagrant` as the username, then press `Return`.